CosmosOS/Cosmos/Docs/Directories.md

-﻿

-### Topic is out of date!
-***TODO: Must rewrite Directories for latest release***

 ### Directories

 At a first look, the directory structure of Cosmos is quite confusing.
-There are folders with same names, two source folders and so on.
-I'll try to show you how the directories are structured, so that you can find what you're looking for
+There are folders with same names and so on.
+I'll try to show you how the directories are structured, so that you can find what you're looking for.

+#### \Artwork

+Just some Cosmos artwork.

 #### \Build

 The build directory contains file used to build ISO images and Virtual Machines files and images.
-There is a folder with support files for BOCHS, for VirtualPc, for VMware, QEMU, for support for boot from ISO CD, USB, Ethernet (PXE)
+There is a folder with support files for BOCHS, for Virtual PC, for VMware, QEMU, for support for boot from ISO CD, USB, Ethernet (PXE)

-There is also an additional folder **VSIP**.
-It normally contains a file called _install.bat_.
-That file must be executed as you download the code and everytime you change some code which is non-kernel related (eg. the debugger, the VS integration package, the IL2CPU code etc)

-It compiles all the projects to libraries, creates a Win32 Installer and setups the Visual Studio IP.
-At the end it starts Visual Studio.

-You should close Visual Studio before executing install.bat.
+#### \Demos

+This folder contains some Cosmos demo projects to help you.

 #### \Docs

-Just a bunch of bad-structured documentation about Cosmos
+This folder contains the Cosmos documentation that you're currently reading.

 #### \QA

-Todo.
+This folder contains the old Cosmos build scripts.
+It isn't used at the moment.

 #### \Resources

-Here you can put any pdf, doc, rtf, txt which can be used as a reference help to develop Cosmos.
-It also contains the folder **x86**.
-Inside you can find many interesting references about the x86 architecture.
+This folder contains the 3rd party libraries that Cosmos uses.

 #### \Setup

 Contains scripts and languages to build the Cosmos User Kit Installer.
-The creation (and execution) of the installer is started from
+The creation (and execution) of the installer is started from \install.bat.
-\Build\VSIP\install.bat

 #### \Source

-Contains the code of the Cosmos project, including the Compiler, Installer, Debugger and the main features of Cosmos.
+Contains all the code of the Cosmos project.
+You will spend most of your time here.including the Compiler, Installer, Debugger and the main features of Cosmos.
 It also contains unused code.

-**TODO: Check the following:** Contains a lot of code which is now not used.
-It was used previously, but it was decided to take it away and to restructure the code organization.
-It may be reintegrated however in future, with some code changes.

-It also contains the solution file of Cosmos and some support libraries, which IMHO should be moved to Source2
+It also contains the solution file of Cosmos and some support libraries.

-#### \Source\Unused

-This folder contains work-in-progress or deprecated features, like FAT, VGA and Networking.

-#### \Source2
+#### \Source\Cosmos.Assembler

-Contains the real code of Cosmos.
-You will spend most of your time here.
-However as you open it, you get confused again.
-Another Build, another VSIP, two or three Debug directories, etc. Let's summarize:
+This folder contains the Cosmos assembler, the thing that writes generated assembly code in the kernel file.

-#### \Source2\Build
+#### \Source\Cosmos.Build.*

 Any code related to the building process of Cosmos with the exception of IL2CPU which is however executed from here.
 Contains code for executing ld, nasm, makeiso, MSBuild, and others.

+#### \Source\Cosmos.Common

+TODO

+#### \Source\Cosmos.Core.Plugs

+This folder contains plugs for

+#### \Source\Cosmos.Common

+TODO

-#### \Source2\Compiler
+#### \Source2\XSharp.*

-**TODO: Check**.
 This piece of code gives us the possibility to write Assembly in C#.
 In this way we can keep all in an OO-like style.

 #### \Source2\Debug

 Contains the Debug Engine and Connector code.
 Also gives the possibility to work with GDB.
 For more informations about debugging see [Debugger](debugger.htm)

-#### \Demos

-Should contain examples of the use of the Cosmos User Kit.
-Actually only a number Guess demo is available

 #### \Source\IL2CPU